FPM Precision Programming

 • We cover linear acceleration drills and the role of the fixed tibia.

-• Fatigue resistance as a critical goal of coaching.
+• Fatigue resistance is a critical goal of coaching.

 • Bottoms-up linear to lateral acceleration